 Defra, Natural England and Local Authorities in particular will require improved knowledge and skills with regard to beaver ecology and management.
 There are plenty of conservation organisations who will be able to assist with suitable training and guidance on this on a commercial basis.

 14. How would you prefer to access advice and guidance (e.g. information on website, via email, focal point for enquiries etc)?

 Face-to-face advice and support is essential for landowners and those directly impacted by beaver activity.

 Web-based information and advice is also essential.
 This should be made available through regional Beaver Management Groups or designated beaver management officers.
 This will ensure that up-to-date knowledge and skills is routinely shared between existing and would-be practitioners across the country.

 15. Would you (or an organisation you are involved with) consider preparing an application for wild release, if the approach proposed in this consultation became national policy?
 If yes, please provide the general location where you might consider applying for such a release.

 Yes, several of the landowners on our nationwide Rewilding Network are considering applications for wild release of beavers, but we are very concerned that the overly onerous nature of the licencing requirements, as highlighted above, may well put them off.

 Beaver Trust is a nature restoration charity run by a small team of environmentalists and supported by a growing network of beaver believers, working to bring beavers back home to Britain and make space for nature in this time of ecological and climate crisis.
 Read their response on the Beaver Trust website and get help to complete your own.

-We explore why we need these ecosystem engineers back in the UK, how they shape our landscapes, and why beaver reintroductions make sense in the right places.
+Explore why we need these ecosystem engineers in Britain, how they shape landscapes, and why reintroductions make sense in the right places.